 where the overdot denotes a partial derivative with respect to $\tau$.
 Then, we define the {\em analog Hubble horizon} as a two-dimensional spherical surface at which the magnitude of the analog recession velocity

 equals the velocity of light.
 Hence, the condition

 defines the location of the analog Hubble horizon.
-Note that the radial fluid velocity $v$ in (\ref{eq246}) and the analog recession velocity (\ref{eq038}) are quite distinct quantities -- in an expanding fluid $v$ is allways positive and less than the velocity of light $c=1$ whereas $v_{\rm rec}$ may be positive or negative depending on the sign of $\dot{\alpha}$ and its magnitude may be arbitrary large.
+Note that the radial fluid velocity $v$ in (\ref{eq246}) and the analog recession velocity (\ref{eq038}) are quite distinct quantities -- in an expanding fluid $v$ is always positive and less than the velocity of light $c=1$, whereas $v_{\rm rec}$ may be positive or negative depending on the sign of $\dot{\alpha}$ and its magnitude may be arbitrarily large.

 A two-dimensional spherical surface on which the radial velocity $v$ equals the velocity of pions $c_\pi$ defines another horizon, which we refer to as the {\em naive Hubble horizon}.
 This horizon is obviously distinct from the analog Hubble horizon defined above.
 The evolution of the naive and the analog Hubble horizons with $\tau$ are depicted in Fig.~\ref{fig3}.